famiu/feline.nvim/README.md

 end
 ```

+- `max_length` (number): Maximum length of the component.
+If the component exceeds this length in the statusline, it'll be truncated with a `...` at the end to signify the truncation. `max_length` is not set to any component by default, so by default components don't have any limit to how large they can be.
+Note that since a `...` is appended at the end of a truncated component, the value of `max_length` must always be larger than 3, otherwise it'll be ignored by Feline.

 <br>

 **NOTE:** Some providers may also have special component values unique to them, such as the `file_info` provider having a `file_modified_icon` value that you can set.
 For more info, see: [default providers](#default-providers).